alfredohernandezinostroza/MetaSpread/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to Metaspread

-First off, thanks for taking the time to contribute! ❤️
+First off, thanks for taking the time to contribute to MetaSpread! ❤️

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉